Adenoid cystic carcinoma: Cause

 Activation of the oncogenic transcription factor gene MYB is the key genomic event of ACC and seen in the vast majority of cases.

 Most commonly, MYB is activated through gene fusion with the transcription factor encoding NFIB gene as a result of a t(6;9) translocation.
 Alternatively, MYB is activated by copy number gain or by juxtaposition of enhancer elements in the vicinity of the MYB gene.

 In a subset of ACCs, the closely related MYBL1 gene is fused to NFIB or to other fusion partners.

 MYB drives proliferation of ACC cells and regulates genes involved in cell cycle control, DNA replication and repair, and RNA processing.
 Thus, the MYB oncogene is a potential diagnostic and therapeutic target in ACC.

 ACC has a relatively quiet genome with few recurrent copy number alterations or point mutations, consistent with the view that MYB and MYBL1 are the main oncogenic drivers of the disease.

 Treatment

 Primary treatment for this cancer, regardless of body site, is surgical removal with clean margins.
 This surgery can prove challenging in the head and neck region due to this tumor's tendency to show a perineural discontinuous growth, meaning that it follows nerves and different "nests" of the tumor can exist without a connection to the original tumor.
 Therefore, MRI-images should be analysed following nerve tracts up to the brainstem.
 Adjuvant or palliative radiotherapy is commonly given following surgery.
 For advanced major and minor salivary gland tumors that are inoperable, recurrent, or exhibit gross residual disease after surgery, fast neutron therapy is widely regarded as the most effective form of treatment.

 Chemotherapy is used for metastatic disease.
 Chemotherapy is considered on a case-by-case basis, as data on the positive effects of chemotherapy are limited.
-Clinical studies are ongoing, however.
+Clinical studies are ongoing.